Metro Arts Announces 40th Anniversary Year

 In addition to the new brand, Metro Arts will celebrate its anniversary through targeted events, a social media campaign and an #OurArtsNash photo contest.
 Details and dates for the photo contest and program activities will be announced via Facebook, Instagram and Twitter.

 Mayor Barry and Metro Arts also announced the “40 for 40” project, a pilot program to acquire two-dimensional art works in a variety of mediums including watercolor, acrylic, oil, textile and mixed media created by local artists for public spaces in Metro buildings.
 The pilot will start in the historic Courthouse and the Metro Office Building.
 Twenty nine artists were selected in the first round from and open public call for artists living in Davidson County.
-The complete list of artists is available here.
+Complete list of artists

 Metro Arts staff will complete studio visits throughout the winter and will select and install at least 40 new works by summer 2018 in the Metro Courthouse and Metro Office Building.
 The works will join 50 other pieces that form the city’s “One Percent for Art” public collection.